Your questions about coronavirus vaccines, answered

 When will I be able to get vaccinated?

 That depends on your job, your age and your health.
-For the most up-to-date information see The Washington Post’s vaccine distribution tracker.
+For the most up-to-date information, see The Washington Post’s vaccine distribution tracker.
+Biden has said there will be enough vaccine for every adult in the United States by May, and an increasing number of states are opening up their eligibility to any person over the age of 16.

-A CDC advisory committee has said the first group to receive the vaccines should be health-care workers and residents of long-term care facilities.
-States, however, have the final say.
-Government officials have said they anticipate having enough doses of the two vaccines to inoculate 20 million people with their first shots by year’s end.
+There must be some things I can do that I couldn’t do before?

-The next priority group for the vaccines should be essential workers — grocery store employees, teachers, emergency workers and others who are on the front lines of the nation’s labor force — and adults 75 years old and older, the CDC advisory panel said.
-Those groups could get shots beginning early next year.
+Public health experts say people who have been vaccinated can enjoy a bit more freedom — for example, flying while masked is far less of a risk after inoculation, as is going to the grocery store or getting a haircut.
+And some say it’s okay to get together, carefully, with other inoculated people.

 How will the vaccines be shipped?

-The vaccine from Pfizer and BioNTech must be kept at an ultracold, minus-70 degrees Celsius, a requirement that will add a wrinkle to an unprecedented vaccination campaign.
+The vaccine from Pfizer and BioNTech must be kept ultracold, at minus-70 degrees Celsius during shipping.
 The company has created its own GPS-tracked coolers filled with dry ice to distribute it.
+The vials can be stored for up to two weeks at minus-15 to minus-25 degrees Celsius, conditions that are found in less specialized pharmaceutical freezers.

-Each vial of the Pfizer vaccine holds five doses when diluted.
-Once thawed, the undiluted vial can be kept in a refrigerator for only five days.
-A diluted vial can be kept for only six hours before it must be discarded.
+Each vial of the Pfizer vaccine holds up to six doses when diluted.

 The Moderna vaccine is stored frozen at minus-20 degrees Celsius, but it keeps for a month at refrigerator temperatures.
 This could make it easier to distribute to pharmacies and rural areas that don’t have specialized freezers.